Jeans modeling of axisymmetric galaxies with multiple stellar populations: Scaling of multi-component models

 \section{Scaling of multi-component models}

-One of the most important updates in JASMINE2 is the full use of the scalings allowed by the Poisson and the Jeans equations, so that with a single run of the Potential \& Jeans Solver one can build a family of solutions that can be combined in PP with different weights, producing several galaxy models with almost no effort.
+We show here how, thanks to the full use of the scalings allowed by the Poisson and the Jeans equations, once a set of solutions is obtained for them, one can build an arbitrarily large family of models, just by combining the scaled solutions in this set with different weights; the scheme thus provides several galaxy models with almost no effort.
 The basic idea is elementary.
 We recognise that equations \eqref{eq:JEs}, at {\it fixed} total potential $\Phi$, are invariant for a mass scaling of the density $\rhoi$, i.e. at fixed $\Phi$ the derived velocity fields would be independent of the value of $\Mstari$.
 However, as $\Phi$ contains also $\phistari$, equations \eqref{eq:JEs} obviously are {\it not} invariant to such scaling; nonetheless, the $N+2$ equations for $\rhoi$ in the potentials $\phij$

 and their solutions

 with $\rhoi\sigmij^2\to 0$ for $z\to\infty$, do have important scaling properties that will be exploited in Section \ref{sec:scaling_scheme}.
 We note that here and in the following the double subscript in $\sigmij^2$ does not refer to the tensorial nature of the velocity dispersion, but just identifies the solution of the $i$-th stellar component in the $j$-th potential component.